ThomasByr/Phoenyx/README.md

 This library allows you to create graphical components in ``pygame`` in a very few lines of code.
 It handles all color management, stroke weights and filling for you.
 It also provides a Vector class suitable for physics engines and mathematical drawings.

 Please go and check [pygame](https://github.com/pygame/pygame.git) for their amazing work !
+Additionnal kudos to Daniel Shiffman.

 ## How to ?